 Average Class Size

-Total number of students divided by the weighted number of classes.
+Total number of students divided by the weighted number of classes in the given school.

 For more information on how the averages are calculated in the source system, see the Class Size Average Calculation spreadsheet.